Hasköy, Beyoğlu: History

 Istanbul's first Armenian theatre company was founded here in 1858.
+During the bombings of Istanbul by the British forces in 1918, the area was affected several times.

 Local attractions

 The main local attractions open to the public are the Aynalıkavak Palace, the last remant of the old Ottoman Tersane (Shipyard) Palace, and the Rahmi M. Koç Museum, Turkey's first industrial museum housing an impressive on the history of transport, partially housed in a disused 19th-century shipyard and partially in a stone-built factory that used to manufacture anchors.

 The St. Paraskevi Church currently serves the local Romanian Orthodox community.

 The Surp Stepanos (Saint Stephen) Armenian Church was established by Armenian immigrants from Eğin.
 From 1852 to sometime in the 20th century, the Halıcıoğlu Armenian Protestant Church also offered services; while from 1889 to 1975, there was also a chapel attached to Hasköy's Kalfayan Orphanage, the Surp Asdvadzadzin (Saint Mary) Armenian Church.

 Local mosques include the Handan Agha Mosque, and Kırmızı Minare Mosque.

 Hasköy is home to several cemeteries including the Hasköy Muslim Cemetery, the Beyoğlu Greek Cemetery, the Turkish Karaite Congregation Cemetery, and the Hasköy Armenian Cemetery.
 The Hasköy Jewish Cemetery (Hasköy Musevi Mezarlığı), with gravestones in a number of different languages, contains the grave of Abraham Kamondo, a banker to the Ottoman court, who had a waterside palace in nearby Kasımpaşa.
 In April, 2011, the cemetery was desecrated by vandals who smashed several headstones in what appears to have been an act of anti-Semitism.
 Another act of destruction against dozens of Jewish graves happened in July 2022.